John Sheane’s Hotel

 John Sheane’s Hotel was built in 1890.
 It was considered as a perfect location for the reason that the establishment was halfway between the farms of the Peel region and the markets of downtown Toronto.
 For that case, the hotel became a popular overnight stop of farmers.

-The accommodation house was also located across the Mimico Asylum, which gave the patients a chance to socialize as dances were often organized by the young people of the neighborhood.
+The accommodation house was also located across the Mimico Asylum, which gave the patients a chance to socialize as dances were often organized by the young people of the neighbourhood.
 The hotel was managed by the family until they decided to move to Elmbank in 1896.

 By 1935, the establishment was renamed Almont Hotel until its closure in the early 1980’s.